 The importance of life insurance for business owners is undeniable.
 Business owners must deal with covering debt, professional planning, taxes, net worth, diversification of assets, and protecting their beneficiaries and business.
 All of these concerns can be addressed through a life insurance policy.

 The average Canadian owes over $73,000 in personal debt.
-Estimates for business owners are said to be even higher.
+Estimate loans for business owners are said to be even higher.
 You’ll need to make sure your family isn’t burdened with this debt once you are no longer around to pay it.

 Upon your death, certain loans or debts may require immediate repayment.
 To avoid jeopardizing your family’s assets or your business, a life insurance policy can counter this financial pressure.

-Smart business owners know that diversification is key to financial stability.
+Smart business owners know that diversification is key to financial stability and using a estate planning life insurance policy can help.
 Paying into a life insurance account is another way to diversify your assets.